LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 	width="400">
 </p>

+The degree distribution is seen in the Figure below.
+Degree is a measure of how many connection a character has.
+The Figure show that the majority of the characters have 5 to ten connection to other characters.
+A small fraction of characters however have +50 connections to other characters.
+It is assumed that these are the main characters.
+It is also clear that the destribution is similar in all seasons.

 <p align="center">
 	<img src="figures/Degree_dist.png"
 	width="400">
 </p>

 ## Secondary characters
+The show is mostly about the lifes of the six main characters.
+However a number of secondary characters also play an important role in the storyline.
+The first Figure below show how many connection to other characters each of the main characters have in each season.
+The main characters have most connection to other characters in the first season.
+But otherwise the number of connections are quite similar between the main characters and in each season.

 <p align="center">
 	<img src="figures/main_characters_degree_big_network.png"
 	width="560">
 </p>

+It is however more interesting to explore who the most important characters, beside the main characters, of the show is.
+The first Figure below show the three most important secondary characters in each season and in all of the season.
+This Figure is based on the how many connections the secondary characters has.

 <p align="center">
 	<img src="figures/bi_characters_degree_big_network.png"
 	width="560">
 </p>

+The most important characters in all seasons are Gunther, Carol and Mike.
+This fits nicely with the storyline of the show; Gunther is a waiter at the cafe where the characters spend a lot of time and Carol and Mike is respectively an exwife and a boyfriends of some of the main characters.
+Knowing the storyline of the show the characters that are most important in each season fits well.

+Another way to investigate the most important sencodary characters is to look at how many times they appear.
+The Figure below show how many characters appeared in one season, two seasons, three seasons etc. There is a lot of characters that only appear in one season and the number then decreased with increasing number of seasons.
+However a peak of aorund 20 characters actually appear in all 10 seasons.

 <p align="center">
 	<img src="figures/Number_of_char_appearing_in_each_season.png"